-Obviously there are plenty of misconceptions out there about Manga, but this is certainly not uncommon among the higher arts.
+There are plenty of misconceptions out there about Manga, but this is certainly not uncommon among the higher arts.
 In fact, when Opera first came on the scene in the early 1600s, it faced many the same criticisms that manga currently does: “Oh, I can’t understand what is happening,” “Why is everyone screaming?”
 “Is there some reason all the characters are white?”
-“Why does every woman have a huge chest?”
-“Is it entirely necessary to to portray child molestation so graphically and enthusiastically?” and so on.
+“Why does every woman have a huge chest?”, and so on.

 What these manga detractors fail to understand is that, like opera, manga is simply ahead of its time.
 It seems clear to me that those who hate manga are simply too boorish and uncivilized to appreciate such a sophisticated art form.

 But enough of this.
 I’ve already given these detractors more time than they deserve.
 Let’s get on with the questions!

 I HEARD MANGA IS ONLY FOR PEDOPHILES AND RAPE FETISHISTS, WHAT’S THE DEAL?

 This is somewhat inaccurate.
 First of all, I feel it is important to distinguish between “someone who gets their jollies touching a kid” and “a person who likes looking at illustrations of four-to-twelve-year-olds in various states of undress”.
 The former is clearly sickening, immoral, and a criminal, while the latter is probably less so.
 Luckily, most anime and manga fans fall into the second category, so don’t worry about leaving a mangaficionado alone with your kids!